ewong027/Stat159_Homeworks/hw03/README.md

 4. After that, I worked with the r-script regression-script.R.
 To generate the scatterplots, residual plot, scale location plot, and normal qq plot, I ran the command `make regression`.
 5. In this project, we also had to create tests to be tested under testthat functions.
 To run the test-that tests, I ran the command `make tests`.
 6. Finally, in order to generate the report.
 I ran the command `make report`.
 This will run the report.Rmd and produce a report.pdf.
-    * Within the report itself, to generate the tables, I used the package xtable().
+    * Within the report itself, to generate the tables, I used the package xtable.

 Licenses: All media in this work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 All code is licensed under BSD-2-Clause, more information can be found in the License file.